a1v0/qmk-keymaps/README.md

 Unplug the keyboard, separate the two halves (don't **ever** do this when the keyboard is plugged in!), then connect one half to the computer.

-In Windows, open **My Computer** in the file explorer.
+In Windows, open **This PC** (aka My Computer) in the file explorer.
 Press the `RESET` button twice in quick succession on your keyboard half.
-You should see a new item appear in My Computer.
+You should see a new item appear in This PC.

 Paste the `.uf2` file into that item and the device will get flashed.